 On the Tuesday, I went to Manchester, enjoying a look around the National Football Museum and its exhibitions Band FC and Homes of Football.

 That Thursday I was in Dundee for an extended look around the very shiny and new V and A. It is a beautiful building with interesting and insightful exhibitions and I was glad to be there.
 Plus I had polony rolls for lunch before heading along to the museum.
 A review of the museum (not the rolls) appeared here a week or two ago.

 The following day I went for a swim and on the way back did a Streets of Glasgow walk on Mosspark Boulevard.

-On the Saturday I went to Edinburgh, had a wander through the Meadows in order to research a post about the history of a certain football team, then went out to Prestongrange for a wander in that dear, familiar place.
+On the Saturday I went to Edinburgh, had a wander through the Meadows, then went out to Prestongrange for a wander in that dear, familiar place.

 The next day I was back east for a very bracing walk along the Union Canal then the Water of Leith walkway all the way out to Balerno.
 Colinton Dell was particularly beautiful.
 I hadn’t been out that way in years and it was amazing how many houses had sprung up by the Water of Leith, particularly in Currie and Juniper Green.
 We also went for a wander around the Botanics, which were very fine as the sun set.